likitha-shankar/Linux-Security-Agent/docs/PROFESSOR_TECHNICAL_ANSWERS.md

 # Technical Answers for Professor - Linux Security Agent

-> **Author**: Master's Student Research Project
-> **Note**: This document was prepared by a Master's student to answer technical questions about the Linux Security Agent implementation developed as part of academic research.

 This document provides detailed answers to technical questions about the Linux Security Agent implementation.

 ---